crossorigin="anonymous">

 Water Resistance Rating: Explain the ring’s water resistance rating and what it means for everyday use

 These specifications mean that users no longer need to remove their ring for most wet activities, supporting uninterrupted health monitoring.
-However, respecting limitations like maximum submersion time and avoiding high-pressure water environments ensures the device remains in top condition.
+However, respecting limitations such as the maximum submersion time and avoiding high-pressure water environments helps ensure the device remains in top condition.

 The titanium and DLC materials, combined with sophisticated sealing techniques, deliver exceptional water and chemical resistance, elevating the Oura Ring’s standing within wearable technology.
 Users benefit from both robust performance and a polished appearance even after frequent water exposure.